OriolAndres/news_risk/README.md

 ### Panel regressions

-We run two sets of regressions.

 #### EPU index effects on stock volatility

-First we use conditional volatility as a dependent variable.
+First we use volatility as a dependent variable.
 As regressors we will choose among the logarithm of the EPU index, the logarithm of the EPU index weighted by sectoral public work, the volatility of the IBEX 35 (again proxied by a GARCH(1,1)), the volatility of the IBEX 35 weighted by sectoral public work, public spending over GDP, and public spending over GDP weighted by sectoral public work.

 If the EPU index increases, companies more exposed to public contracting should experience a larger increase in stock volatility, reflecting the concern that public contracting may decrease.